-- Trading with enemy: If the public interest is likely to be in jeopardy, the Court may be willing to crack the corporate shell - Where corporate entity is used to evade or circumvent tax, the corporate veil may be lifted - > Where companies form other companies as their subsidiaries to act as their agent - > Company is formed to circumvent welfare of employees - Where the device of incorporation is adopted for some illegal or improper purpose: Where the device of incorporation is adopted for some illegal or improper purpose, e.g., to defeat or circumvent law, to defraud creditors or to avoid legal obligations. - 6.
-In terms of section 4(1)(c) of the Companies Act, 2013, the powers of the company are limited to: - (a) Powers expressly given in the "Objects Clause" of the Memorandum (which is popularly known as 'express' power), or conferred by the Companies Act, or by any other statute and - (b) Powers reasonably incidental or necessary to the company's main objects (termed as "Implied' powers).
+Trading with enemy: If the public interest is likely to be in jeopardy, the Court

+- may be willing to crack the corporate shell - Where corporate entity is used to evade or circumvent tax, the corporate veil may be lifted - > Where companies form other companies as their subsidiaries to act as their agent - Company is formed to circumvent welfare of employees - Where the device of incorporation is adopted for some illegal or improper purpose: Where the device of incorporation is adopted for some illegal or improper purpose, e.g., to defeat or circumvent law, to defraud creditors or to avoid legal obligations. - 9.
+The Memorandum of Association of company is in fact its charter; it defines its constitution and the scope of the powers of the company with which it has been established under the Act.
+It is the very foundation on which the whole edifice of the company is built.